 Certain fish, snail, and shrimp species love nothing better than a nice meal of brown algae.
 However, betta fish can be temperamental and not all will be accepting of a tank mate.
 If your betta is on the mellower side, you could consider adding a tank mate who’ll clean up the brown algae.

 An algae-eating snail, such as the Nerite snail, is generally the best choice for a betta tank mate.
-Bettas may decide shrimp make a tasty snack and they are often too aggressive towards algae-eating fish, like the otoclinus catfish.
+Bettas may decide a shrimp makes for a tasty snack, and generally speaking, snails are a better choice than shrimp for algae control in a betta’s tank.
+If your aquarium is large enough to support a small school of Otocinclus catfish, they are the best choice for an algae eater.

 Add More Plants